AppLovin/AppLovin-MAX-Flutter/README.md

 ```
 > [!CAUTION]
 > Do not add the underlying AppLovin SDK to your dependencies.
 The AppLovin MAX Flutter plugin
 > already specifies the certified SDK version corresponding to the plugin.
-Manually adding it may
+If you also manually add
-> break your build and cause unpredictable results.
+> the dependency, this may break your build and cause unpredictable results.
 >
 > ~~implementation 'com.applovin:applovin-sdk:+'~~